Have you ever wanted to book an Italy cruise package vacation including Venice, Florence, and Rome and cruise all in one trip?

 Piazza San Marco is a lively square just a short walk from Galleria dell’Accademia that connects you to the rest of the city and beyond with local buses.
 It is one of the best places to meet if you are in a group and need a common meeting point during the day.
-From here, hop on a number 7 bus that takes you high up into the hills to visit Fiesole.
-Once there you can see Florence laid out in front of you in its full glory.
-The best view if from the grounds of the monestary of San Francesco.
+From here, hop on a number 7 bus that takes you up to the hills to visit Fiesole.
+Once there, you can see Florence laid out in front of you in its full glory.
+The best view is from the grounds of the monastery of San Francesco.

-In the evening, we recommend a local bus or taxi to Piazzale Michelangelo.
+We recommend a local bus or taxi to Piazzale Michelangelo in the evening.
 Located high on a hill on the other side of the Arno river, this square is ideal for beautiful panoramic views of Florence.
-There are benches available so that you can sit back and relax to take in the city below.
+Benches allow you to sit back, relax, and take in the city below.
 Choose a clear day and try and get there at sunset for a spectacular view.

-You can walk from the city center but it’s a long climb.
-Take a taxi or bus there and walk back into town afterwards, it’s much easier walking down the hill and a great way to spend the evening, finishing with shopping in the town center.
+You can walk from the city center, but it’s a long climb.
+Take a taxi or bus there and walk back into town afterward, it’s much easier walking down the hill and a great way to spend the evening, finishing with shopping in the town center.